donnydonnelly/python/README.md

 Finds the CTD T-bond using cost-of-carry method for a U.S. T-Bond future.
 Only bonds with 15+ years to maturity are considered.
 Maturity dates are rounded to the nearest .25 years.

 ### swaption_volatility_bootstrap.ipynb
-Given prices of ATM swaptions and yield curve, creates a swaption volatility surface
+Given prices of ATM swaptions and yield curve, creates a swaption volatility surface.